 Mesh sanding sheets fit on the end of the sander with wing nuts.
 Then, the sander and a sanding pole screw together.

-Tip: I have found that regular broom handles have the same thread and will work, rather than having to buy a specialized “sanding pole.”
-After all, who needs yet another pole floating around their garage?
+Tip: Regular broom handles have the same thread and will work rather than having to buy a specialized “sanding pole.”

 07 of 10